 When I got married to Vivek, I realized his family learnt cooking no differently.
 Their passion for food is infectious.
 And I have added a whole bunch of new recipes to my ever-expanding repertoire.
 Needless to say, both of us love to cook, eat, and entertain and food is always at the heart of it.

-That said, I do not prescribe to any trendy food labels, but I am a vegetarian.
+I do not prescribe to any trendy food labels, but I am a vegetarian.
 I grew up in a vegetarian household.
-I drifted a little when I moved out for university, but have long since come back to my roots for health and environmental concerns.
+I drifted a little when I moved out for university, but have long since come back to my roots for health and environmental reasons.

 Every day I am grateful we get to enjoy such wonderful flavours in our kitchen and I want this blog to serve me as a reminder of sorts.
 Maple Chutney is my way of documenting and tweaking everything I have learnt about food.
 It is also about adapting to the needs of my family and helping my daughters build an appreciation for new flavours.
 Maple Chutney is about being Indianish while drawing influences from our travels and traditions.
 And it is about creating our own rituals when it comes to food.